 Take shorter showers

 Especially in winter.
 Long, hot showers strip away my natural oils, as do soapy cleansers.
-Avoid these other showering mistakes as well.

 Don’t wash your face in the morning

 If I could make a PSA for this, I would: Ladies, you don’t need to wash your face twice a day (especially if you have dry skin).
 One cleansing at night gets rid of the debris that can clog my pores and contribute to acne.
 Scrubbing again in the morning may remove too much oil.
 These are the 12 questions you should ask your dermatologist at your next check up.

 Make sure your moisturizer has ceramides